 - Meanwhile, melt the chocolate and melted coconut oil in a saucepan under medium heat.
 Otherwise, you can microwave chocolate and coconut oil in a small bowl, by 30 seconds burst, stirring between, until smooth and fully melted.

-- Remove dish form the freezer and pour the melted chocolate on top of the caramel layer.
+- Remove the dish from the freezer and pour the melted chocolate on top of the caramel layer.

 - Spread with a spatula and return to the freezer for 2-5 minutes or until the chocolate layer is set.